JaroslavPajkos/ESP32C6-RSA_mbedtls/README.md

    idf.py set-target esp32c6
    idf.py menuconfig
    ```
-   Ensure the mbedtls component is enabled (included by default in ESP-IDF) and disable the watchdog timer if testing 4096-bit keys.
+   - Ensure the mbedtls component is enabled (included by default in ESP-IDF).
+   - Disable the watchdog timer if testing 4096-bit keys.
+   - Set the stack size to 80,000 bytes in the configuration to support RSA operations (under `Component config > FreeRTOS > Tasks and Stack Sizes`).

 4. **Build the Project**:
    Compile the project using: